-After about six revisions of the original, I finally reached a design I would be confident building and the proses of creating my ultimate ALL-IN-ONE woodworking workstation began.
+After about six revisions of the original, I finally reached a design I would be confident in building and the proses of creating my ultimate ALL-IN-ONE Woodworking Workstation began.

 Over a series of installments, I will share the process I followed in building my workstation and sharing the dimensions of each stage for reference purposes.

 Note that many of the dimensions are subject to the corresponding equipment and these would need to be adjusted to suit different makes and models.

 The instructions that follow are intended to be considered along with the visual instruction provided by the video above.

 Before I could start adding equipment to my woodworking station I needed to get the basic framework up and on wheels.

 This would consist of a base frame, some partitioning, and the bench top.
 The assembly of which will be described in this post.

 The base frame was assembled using 75x35mm (1.378×2.953“) construction pine that was run through the planer for a better finish and assembled using m8 (5/16“) coach screws that were sunk into the wood.